Xfinity vs. Frontier: Which Internet Provider Is Best for You?

 - Data cap: None

-- Contract: Optional 1-year contract with Visa Reward Card
+- Contract: Optional 1-year agreement with Visa Reward Card

 Compare Xfinity and Frontier head to head